steliosg23/PDS-A2/README.md

 ## Stylianos Giagkos f3352410
 # Food Hazard Detection Challenge

 This repository contains the solution for the **Food Hazard Detection Challenge**.
 The challenge involves classifying food safety-related incidents based on short titles and long descriptions.
-The solution leverages both **Finetuned PubMedBERT** and **LightGBM (LGBM)** models for classification into hazard-category, product-category, hazard, and product classifications.
+The solution leverages both **Finetuned Pretrained Bert Models** and **LightGBM (LGBM)** models for classification into hazard-category, product-category, hazard, and product classifications.

+**Disclaimer:**
+The idea of using pretrained BERT models for this project originated from my MEng thesis titled "Creation of Datasets Using Biological Databases and Application of Machine Learning Algorithms to Them."
+The thesis focused on a comparative study of pretrained BERT models in correlating genes and metabolites within medical literature.
+This experience provided the foundation for applying BERT-based models to the Food Hazard Detection Challenge, leading to the decision to switch from PubMedBERT to BioBERT due to the stacking loss observed in the product class.

 ## Overview